 Equipment & Capabilities

-The BSU SIL is home to a 2010 ThermoFisher Delta V Plus continuous flow isotope ratio mass spectometer coupled with ConFlo IV/EA, TC/EA, and GasBench II.
+- A ThermoFisher Delta V Plus continuous flow isotope ratio mass spectrometer coupled with ConFlo IV, EA, TC/EA, and GasBench II.
 This instrumentation allows measurement of the stable isotopes of hydrogen, carbon, nitrogen, oxygen and sulfur (δD, δ13C, δ15N, δ18O and δ34S) on a diversity of natural samples (carbonate, phosphate, organic plant, animal, soil, sediment, water, and atmospheric gas).
-We accommodate both natural abundance and isotopically enriched samples for all the species mentioned above.
-In addition we employ a 2011 Los Gatos Research Liquid Water Isotope Analyzer, which is a Cavity Ring-Down (spectroscopic) instrument for the measurement of the stable isotopes of hydrogen and oxygen in liquid water samples.
-We use this for analyzing natural waters, including precipitation, streamwater, groundwater, etc. as well as water extracted from plant and animal tissues using an off-line vacuum extraction line.